Meet The Team

 Freelance GWO Instructor.
 IRATA 2/126177

-I’ve had a long career in the British Army and trained as a combat medic.
-I left to Start a career in security working at festivals and on the doors with some close protection roles.
-After several small roles I started offshore on a near by wind farm working as a technician with 5 yrs experience doing various roles.
+I had a long career in the British Army and trained as a combat medic.
+I left to start a security business, working at festivals and on the doors with some close protection roles.
+After several other avenues, I started working offshore on the Rampion wind farm.
+I gained 5 years experience as a technician and advanced first aid and rescue trainer.